 - Some several pests and diseases may attack your spinach plants.
 Some of them are downy mildew, caterpillars, leaf miners, aphids, and blight.
 To fight pests, you can use organic pesticide and fungicide.
 But, if they are affected by diseases, you will not able to do much, except discarding the affected ones.

 You can harvest all the leaves of a plant at once.
-In order to do it, you need to use sharp scissors.
+To do it, you need to use sharp scissors.
 However, you can also harvest the leaves periodically.

-All in all, the steps of how to plant spinach is not too complicated.
+All in all, the steps of growing spinach is not too complicated.
 As long as you have the right soil and spot, you will likely be successful in growing this vegetable.